[ Skip Main Nav ]

 We believe that students and families should be prepared financially for college and understand gainful employment opportunities before starting any program.
-So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View the Master Of Information Systems gainful employment disclosures.
+So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View the Master Of Information Systems gainful employment disclosures (CA).

 The requires a minimum of credits, which may come from a combination of required and elective courses.

 When you need graduate-level college credit for continuing education or professional development requirements, consider enrolling in an individual course.
 Many of the same courses offered in our degree programs are also available for individual enrollment.
 It's great way to "test-drive" the University and get all the same services and support we offer in our degree programs.